gomesfernanda/personal-development/summaries/Lean-Analytics-Summary.md

 - Besides knowing the metric you should focus on, you need to draw a line in the sand: pick a number, set it as a target, and have enough confidence that if you hit it, you consider it a success.
 - Optimizing your OMTM squeezes your metrics getting the most out of it, but also reveals the next place you need to focus your efforts.
 - Whatever your current OMTM, expect it to change.
 And expect that change to reveal the next piece of data you need to build a better business faster.

+### Chapter 7: What business are you in?
+- How you get and make money drives what metrics you should care about.
+- To decide which metrics you should track you need to step back, ignore all the details, and just think about the really big components.
+- One common theme in all startups is that their growth is achieved by one of Eric Ries's fundamental Engines of Growth: an increase in stickiness, virality, or revenue.
+Each business model need to maximize the trust from these three engines in order to flourish.
+- Business growth comes from improving one of these five "knobs":
+	- **More stuff** means adding more products or services;
+	- **More people** means adding more users, ideally through virality or word of moutg, but also through paid adverstising.
+	- **More often** means stickiness (so people come back), reduced churn (so they don't leave), and repeated use (so they use it more frequently).
+Early on, stickiness tends to be a key knob on which to focus.
+	- **More money** means upselling and maximizing the price users will pay, or the revenue from ad clicks, or the amount of content they create, or the number of in-game purchases they make.
+	- **More efficiently** means reducing the cost of delivering and supporting your service, and also lowering the cost of customer acquisition.
+- Business models are about getting **people** to do what you want in return for something.
+But not all people are equel...
+	- Some are good, but on the long run.
+They can use your free version for a long time until pay for it.
+	- Some provide free marketing: they will never sign up and be paying users.
+	- Some are bad: they distract you, consume resources, etc.
+- You need to segment real, valuable users from drive-by, curious ones.
+Then you need to make changes that maximize the real users and weed out the bad ones.
+- As a startup, you have a wide range of payment and incentive models from which to choose: fremium, free trial, pay up-front, discount, etc. Your choice needs to match the kind of segmentation you're doing, the time it takes for a user to become a paying customer, how easy it is to use your service, and how costly an additional drive-by user is to the business.
+- A business model is a combination of things: it's what you sell, how you deliver it, how you acquire customers, and how you make money from them.
+- To build a business model you can combine several aspects of a business:
+	- The **acquisiiton channel**: how people find out about you.
+	- The **selling tactic**: how you convince visitors to become users/customers.
+	- The **revenue source**: how you make money.
+	- The **product type**: what value your business offers in return for the revenue.
+	- The **delivery model**: how you get your product to the customer.

+### Chapter 8: Model One: E-commerce
+- Early e-commerce consisted on "funnel": a visitor arrived at the page, navigated through sub-pages to reach a particular item, clicked "buy", provided payment information and completed purchase.
+- Modern e-commerce is less simple than early e-commerce:
+	- The majority of buyers find what they're looking for through search, instead of navigating across the pages.
+This means on-site funnels are outdated; keywords are more important.
+	- Retailers use recommendation engine to anticipare what else a user might want.
+	- Retailers are always optimizing performance, meaning that they're segmenting traffic.
+	- Purchases begin far from the website itself, in social medias, e-mail, online communities and so on.
+- Loyalty-focused e-retailers build a recurring relationship with their users, encouraging customers to build wishlists and review products.
+- It's essential for retailers to know what kind of relationship they have with their customers, because this drives everything from marketing strategy to shopping cart size.
+	- To understand this: *annual repurchase rate*, what % of people who bought from you last year will do so this year?
+	- Acquisition: If less than 40% of last year's buyers will buy this year, then your focus is on new customer acquisition.
+	- Hybrid: If 40-60% of last year's buyers will buy this year, then the company will grow with a mix of new and returning customers.
+You need to focus on acquisition as well as increasing purchase frequency.
+	- Loyalty: If 60% or more of last year's buyers will buy this year, company needs to focus on loyalty, encouraging customers to buy more frequently.
+- Even before a year has past, an e-commerce can look at a 90-day repurchase rate:
+	- a rate of 1% to 15% means you're in acquisition mode.
+	- a rate of 15% to 30% means you're in hybrid mode.
+	- a rate of +30% means you're in loyalty mode.
+- While it's important to optimize revenues, don't try to make your customers into something they're not, or force seasonal customers to become loyal customers.
+- Some relevant metrics to an e-commerce:
+	- Conversion rate: percentage of visitors to your site that buy something.
+One of the first metrics you use to assess how you're doing.
+You'll slice convertion rate in may ways - by demographics, by copy, by referral etc - to see what makes people more likely to buy.
+	- Purchases per year: if you look at the repurchase rate on a 90-day cycle, it becomes a very good leading indicator for what type of e-commercer site you have.
+There is no right or wrong answer.
+	- Shopping cart size: not only you want to know what percentage of people bought something, you also want to know how much they spent.
+You may find that one campaign is more likely to make people buy, but another might make fewer people spend more money.
+In practice, you'll compare the total revenue you're generating to the way in which you acquired that revenue, to identify the most lucrative segments of your audience.
+	- Abandonment: number of people who abandon a funnel in each stage.
+It's important to analyze it for each step to see which parts of the process are hurting you the most (reviewing shopping cart, providing shipping information, payment process).
+	- Cost of Customer Acquisition: you may be using advertising, social media outreach, mailing lists or affiliates to drive traffic to your site.
+You have to add it up.
+By the end of the day, you have to make more from selling things than it costs you to find buyers and deliver goods.
+	- Revenue Per Customer (or lifetime value): important for all types of e-commerce (acquisition, hybrid, loyalty).
+Even if your business doesn't engender loyalty, you want to maximize revenue by increasing shopping cart size and conversino rate while reducing abandonment.
+	- Keywords and Search Terms: you want to know which keywords drive traffic that turns into money.
+You'll analyze outside your site (search engines) and within your site (first, you'll be sure what users are after; second, if a significant chunk of searches fall into a category, you should re-position it on your page).
+	- Recommendation Acceptance Rate: there are many different approaches to recommendations.
+Some use what the buyer has purchased in the pasr, others try to predict purchases from visitors attributes.
+	- Virality: referral and viral attention drives cheap, high-value traffic.
+	- Mailing List Click-Through Rates: if you can the permission to reach out to your customers - and they do what you tell them to - you can keep them engaged far more effectively.
+You calculate the e-mail click-through rate by dividing the number of visits you get from a campaign by the number of messages you've sent.
+	- Shipping Time: efficiencies like this turn into a competitive advantage, because they let you sell to consumers who are more interested in a faster service.
+	- Stock Availability: improving your inventory management can make a big difference to your bottom line, since sales go down when items are out of stock.
+It's also interesting to analyze inventory versus sales.